Bitterroot range ski routes

 Trapper Area

 Trapper Peak has a lot of good skiing.
 It is typically skied in the spring, when the road starts to melt out, however the mid-winter approach from the highway is doable, and the peak can be skied all winter.
 A climb and descent along the summer trial is one of the finest easy mountaineering days in the range.
 In the spring, the recommended approach is to drive as far as you can toward the Baker lake, then approach to the lake on the summer trail.
 From Baker lake, head south and gain the ridge above the lake via a short, steep chute (this is the normal summer climber's route).
 From there, it is smooth sailing all the way up the broad east ridge to the peak.
 Return via Gem lakes.
 There are several gullies on the North side of the peak which are clearly visible from the highway, including the classic main North gully off the exact summit.
-One can climb back out, or you can ski down the drainage another thousand vertical feet or so, and climb a steep couloir back to the ridge above Gem lake.
+One can climb back out, or you can ski down the drainage another thousand vertical feet or so, and climb a couloir back to the ridge above Gem lake.

 Trapper peak, North couloirs.